 Roaring Fork Motor Nature Trail - Great Smoky Mountain is a 10.6 mile moderately trafficked out and back trail located near Gatlinburg, Tennessee that features a river and is rated as difficult.
-The trail is primarily used for hiking, nature trips, birding, and scenic driving and is accessible from April until November.
+The trail is primarily used for hiking, nature trips, birding, and scenic driving and is best used from April until November.

 To access Roaring Fork, turn off the main parkway in Gatlinburg, TN at traffic light #8 and follow Historic Nature Trail Road to the Cherokee Orchard entrance to the national park.
 Just beyond the Rainbow Falls trailhead you have the option of taking the one-way Roaring Fork Motor Nature Trail (clos